Sichuan: Three Kingdoms

 In 221, during the partition following the fall of the Eastern Han – the era of the Three Kingdoms – Liu Bei founded the southwest kingdom of Shu Han (蜀漢; 221–263) in parts of Sichuan, Guizhou, and Yunnan, with Chengdu as its capital.
 Shu-Han claimed to be the successor to the Han dynasty.

 In 263, the Cao Wei of North China conquered the Kingdom of Shu-Han as a step on the path to reuniting China.
-Salt production becomes a major business in Ziliujing District.
+Salt production became a major business in Ziliujing District.
 During the Six Dynasties period of Chinese disunity, Sichuan began to be populated by non-Han ethnic minority peoples, owing to the migration of Gelao people from the Yunnan–Guizhou Plateau to the Sichuan basin.

 Tang dynasty

 The Leshan Giant Buddha, built during the latter half of the Tang dynasty (618–907).

 Sichuan came under the firm control of a Chinese central government during the Sui dynasty, but it was during the subsequent Tang dynasty that Sichuan regained its previous political and cultural prominence for which it was known during the Han.
 Chengdu became nationally known as a supplier of armies and the home of Du Fu, who is sometimes called China's greatest poet.
 During the An Lushan Rebellion (755–763), Emperor Xuanzong of Tang fled from Chang'an to Sichuan which became his refuge.
 The region was torn by constant warfare and economic distress as it was besieged by the Tibetan Empire.